 Myth #3: Target Keywords in Anchor Text Don’t Matter

-Truth: Link building has become a crucial part of SEO strategies; however, there is debate in the content marketing community about whether you should use keywords in your anchor text.
-Anchor text is the clickable text in a hyperlink that takes a user to another page.
+Truth: Anchor text matters in SEO.
+Anchor text is the clickable text in a hyperlink that takes a user to a different webpage on your site or to an external domain, which is known as link building.
+Link building has become a crucial part of SEO strategies; however, there is debate in the content marketing community about whether you should use keywords in your anchor text.

-So, instead of avoiding keyword rich anchor texts, just change your approach by diversifying your anchor text to avoid overoptimization.
+So, instead of avoiding keyword rich anchor texts, use it wisely and naturally to avoid any penalties.

 Why the change?
 In the past, webmasters and SEO pros started to take advantage of link building by creating chunks of links that had no valuable content just to improve rankings.
 As Google caught on and its focus changed to search intent in order to serve up better content to its users, having relevant, trustworthy, and authoritative links became the name of the game.

 Myth #5: Too Many Keywords Will Result in Poor Organic Rankings

 Truth: SEO experts and bloggers are always asking themselves how many keywords are considered too many and if Google will penalize a website for overoptimizing.
 The simple answer is that as long as your keywords are used naturally and your content is helpful, the number of keywords you have doesn’t really matter.

 The key to avoiding overoptimization is to make sure you include a variety of keywords in your content, including:

 - Product keywords

 - Short-tail keywords